xyliatgithub/IntroInfoSec-2025/lab3/README.md

 - Tasks 1 - 5 are coding tasks.
 You need to modify the example code given (section 2.2 in lab manual) to finish these tasks.
 - For tasks 1-5, create a separate `.c` file for each task.
 Compile each `.c` file you've created using the command `gcc file_name.c -lcrypto` in the terminal (replace `file_name.c` with your actual file name).
 After compilation, if you haven't specified an output file name, an executable named `a.out` will be created in the same directory.
 Run the compiled program by entering `./a.out` in the terminal.
 - The steps for completing these task is basically the same.
-Initialize BIGNUM variables you need, do the calculation using BN operation functions (e.g. a\*b can be done using
-  "BN_mul(res, a, b, ctx)").
+Initialize BIGNUM variables you need, do the calculation using BN operation functions (e.g., a\*b can be done using "BN_mul(res, a, b, ctx)").
 - Pay attention to the lab manual, some tasks require to write your observations.

 ## Submission Details